 Summer is the season for camping!
-It’s a cost-effective and fun way to enjoy the great outdoors and connect with your friends and family, and, of course, your dog.
-If you’re thinking of camping with your dog (or even your cat!), here are some important safety tips to keep in mind.
+It’s a cost-effective and fun way to enjoy the great outdoors and connect with your friends and family, and of course your pets.
+If you’re thinking of camping with your dog or cat, here are some important safety tips to keep in mind.

 Before you go